 Now you can see your CPU temperature in BIOS Utility.
 If it’s already above 70 °C. Then, the problem is something else, so do try the next solution.

-Okay, once you note down CPU temperature.
-Click on QFAN Control to change FAN speed.
+Okay, once you note down the CPU temperature.
+Click on QFAN Control to change the FAN speed.

 You will now see all connected CPU fans.
 But, we want to change the speed of the processor fan.
 So, keep the CPU Fan option selected, and select “Full Speed”.